abitdodgy/words_counted_site/README.md

 It's a highly customisable string analyser and word counter written in Ruby.
 [Check out its repo][1] for more information.

 ### Can I see the site?
 Yes.
-It's hosted on Heroku on [http://wordscounted.herokuapp.com][2].
+It's hosted on Heroku and available on [http://rubywordcount.com][2].

 ### Are you always this awesome?
 Yes.